don1997/csm_tutorials/TestingTut/tutorialTesting.md

 ## Install Instructions

-This will be similar to the previous set of instructions that we did last time except this time we don't even need to manually delete `greenlet`.
+This will be similar to the previous set of instructions that we did last time except this time we don't even need to manually delete `greenlet` and the command to run is different.

 0. `git clone https://github.com/don1997/csm.git` # Clone in your `\Clones` directory.
 1. First cd into the root of `\csm` if you haven't done so.
 2. `git checkout v0.5.0` # switch to dev branch
 3. `git branch` # Ensure your branch is set to v0.5.0
 4. `python -m venv venv` # Install our venv
-5. ----------------------------------------------------------  REPEAT here if you have already done the steps above for an initial installation and you want to run the app.
-6. `venv\Scripts\Activate.ps1` # Activate our venv script
+5. `venv\Scripts\Activate.ps1` # Activate our venv script
-7. `pip install -r .\requirements.txt` # Install deps
+6. `pip install -r .\requirements.txt` # Install deps
-8. `flask run`  # Run our app
+7. `python src\run.py`  # Run our app
-9. `deactivate`  # deactivate venv when finished
+8. `deactivate`  # deactivate venv when finished

 ## Unit Testing Crash Course